-JacksTeach depends on experienced elementary, middle school and high school teachers acting as mentors to our students during field experiences.
-Mentor teachers open their classrooms to teams of two to three JacksTeach students, offering guidance and support as they begin to learn about classroom teaching.
+JacksTeach seeks to work with experienced elementary, middle and high school teachers serving as mentors to our students during field experiences.
+Mentor teachers open their classrooms to teams of two to three JacksTeach students, offering guidance and support as SFA students begin to learn about classroom teaching.

 FAQ